-Any type of pursuit in life consist of a few fundamental ideas and concepts.
+Any type of pursuit in life consists of a few fundamental ideas and concepts.
 For example, theory and experiment have been the two pillars of science for centuries.
 Those fundamental concepts have solidified our understanding of the world.

 It’s the same for wealth building.
 I’ve identified five pillars that support our understanding of how to responsibly build wealth.
 You’ll see these concepts everywhere personal wealth is created.

 1. Self Investing

 “To create anything, you need to invest in yourself.”
 It’s something my father repeated often in our household.
 He learned this from his father, my grandpa.
 This is the foundation of every personal pursuit in life.

 What do we mean when we say, “That’s a wealthy person”?
 Or what do we mean when we say we want to build wealth?
 If you Google the word “wealth”, you’ll get this: “A plentiful supply of a particular desirable thing.”

 What is that desirable thing we all want?
 Is it money?
 Time?
 Those are the most obvious answers.
 But I want to challenge your thinking.

 What’s another desirable thing in the modern world?
 I argue that it’s ideas.
 If you reverse engineer how people earn money, it always starts with an idea.
 Every invention, business, product, and career has started with an idea.
 Hence, my argument: